The truth about Paraguay – is it worth the visit?October 16, 2018

 San Rafael National Park, another green paradise

 San Rafael National Park was one of the places I was really excited about visiting.
-The website and an online article I found was promising 4 hiking trails in the national park and lots of information about the work of Pro Cosara – a company trying to educate Paraguayan farmers about deforestation and eco farming.
+The website and an online article I found was promising 4 hiking trails in the national park and lots of information about the work of Pro Cosara – a farm trying to educate Paraguayan farmers about deforestation and eco-farming.

 Living history of Jesuit missions in Trinidad and Jesus

-Trinidad is a small town lying between Encarnacion and Ciudad del Este and you can find here the biggest Jesuit missions in South America (I think).
+Trinidad is a small town lying between Encarnacion and Ciudad del Este and you can find here the biggest Jesuit missions in South America.
 This place really has a special atmosphere.
-Enormous stone walls placed on a huge grass field are telling the story of an important Jesuit works, how they were forced to leave and what was left afterwards.
+Enormous stone walls placed on a huge grass field are telling the story of an important Jesuit works, how they were forced to leave and what was left afterward.
 There is another smaller mission in a nearby town Jesus, which is definitely worth a visit too.
-I was so excited about this place I have written article just about it and also made a short video:
+I was so excited about this place I have written an article just about it and also made a short video:

 Encarnacion, the pearl of the south

 Encarnacion, also called La Perla del Sur – the pearl of the south, lies right at the border with Argentina, divided just by the river Parana.
-They call it the most beautiful Paraguayan city and as it was the second city we visited, I got a bit scared what's waiting for us in the other ones.
-There really isn’t much to see or do in Encarnacion, most people come just because of the Jesuit missions, which are less than hour drive away.
+They call it the most beautiful Paraguayan city and as it was the second city we visited, I got a bit scared of what's waiting for us in the other ones.
+Maybe it was the time of the year we came, but I didnt find there much to see or do in Encarnacion.
+Seems like most people come just because of the Jesuit missions, which are less than hour drive away.

-There is a nice beach by the river though, which must be great during most of the year.
-When we were visiting, it was probably the coldest day in Paraguayan history, it was under 10°C and our hostel owner was heating our room the whole day, being worried we would freeze.
-The best thing we did here was having coffee and delicious brownie at a place called Kakawapop (yes, I did pronounce it like "cacao poop" and always had a great laugh about it).
+There is a nice beach by the river, which must be great in the hot weather (during most of the year) and there also a small, yet beautiful park in the center of the city.
+When we were visiting, it was probably the coldest day in Paraguayan history, it was under 10°C and our hostel owner was heating our room the whole day by AC, being worried we would freeze.
+The best thing we did here was having coffee with fellow french travelers and delicious brownie at a place called Kakawapop (yes, I did pronounce it like "cacao poop" and always had a great laugh about it).

 Map with interesting tourist spots in Paraguay: